kodama78/git-workflow/README.md

 			- Using the command above will automatically create a directory with the same name as the Repo.
 In this example **web-1**
 			- The url after the word **clone** can be found in the right hand side panel of this page under the Settings link.
 You can click the button to the right of the url that will automatically copy this url for you
 - Then type `cd web-1` and hit enter
+- Leave your console window open, we will be using it again shortly.

 #### Congratulations you have cloned your first Github Repository